ibm-cloud-docs/containers/cs_versions_archive.md

 <td>Cluster master HA proxy</td>
 <td>N/A</td>
 <td>1.8.12-alpine</td>
-<td>Added an `ibm-master-proxy-*` pod for client-side load balancing on all worker nodes, so that each worker node client can route requests to an available HA master replica.</td>
+<td>Added an <code>ibm-master-proxy-*</code> pod for client-side load balancing on all worker nodes, so that each worker node client can route requests to an available HA master replica.</td>
 </tr>
 <tr>
 <td>etcd</td>